LA COMMUNE NOW OCCUPIES A FOUR-METER PASSAGE, WEDGED BETWEEN SPACES ABOUT ELITES

 - Bust of the marquis Henri de Rochefort, a journalist who later changed sides.

-The museum renews the exhibit by replacing these with other images of army violence, but they are as small and as difficult to decipher.
+The museum renews the exhibit by replacing these with other images of army violence, which are as small and as difficult to decipher.

-The small objects in the niche above the picture of ruined City Hall concern its past, not La Commune, unless to emphasize its destruction.
+The objects in the niche above the picture of ruined City Hall concern its past to emphasize its loss.

 # # #